 Join host Tom Wilson as he presents a special live recording of one of the greatest avant jazz/rock bands ever - Soft Machine.
 This music was recorded 40 years ago, May 17th, 1973, in Germany.
 The great significance of this recording is the excellent sound quality.
 In addition, it features Gary Boyle on guitar and Art Themen on sax, both of whom help to make this a unique - yet, short lived - version of the band.
 Two pioneers of avant garde music and long time friends, Brian Eno and Robert Fripp will be showcased as well.
 Both gentlemen celebrate birthdays this week.

-"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will focus on songs that mark the changing of the season to autumn.
-Music about September and school will also be featured.
-Join host DJ Phil Maq September 27th at 10:00 AM for his clever and unusual takes on music!
+"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, settles into Wednesday mornings by featuring a "best of the best" "Theme Attic Hall of Fame Show!"
+There won't be a need for any other themes, but it's likely that a couple of minor ones will take form.
+Join host DJ Phil Maq on Wednesday, May 15, at 10:00AM for his clever and unusual takes on music!

 SPECIAL recent podcasts from the internet: the latest news and information from Sierra Club and The Planetary Society, plus a TED Talk by David Pogue, New York Times technology writer, telling us "Ten Time-Saving Ways to Use Technology."
 (Note: locally produced 'Dearborn Heights News & Views' is expected to return next month on the second Tuesday.)